Wellness is the cornerstone of everything I do as a vet when it comes to caring for your pet.

 This is significant weight loss — her person was not aware of it, and it suggests the vomiting is now a symptom of something more sinister than simple indigestion.

 I paged through some other entries in Miranda’s chart.
 In 2015, Miranda’s human told me she thought the kitty was sleeping more.
 We ran some blood work at that time, and it was normal.
-I asked if Miranda seemed to be sleeping even more now and if she were lethargic.
+I asked if Miranda seemed to be sleeping even more now and if she was lethargic.

 “Oh, no,” said the client.
 “When did I say she was sleeping more?
 If anything, she’s acting kind of kittenish.
 But throwing up.”